-Achievements by Green Our Planet since March, 2013
+Achievements by Green Our Planet since March 2013

 Green Our Planet has funded more than 150 Outdoor Garden Classrooms.
 According to Life Lab of California, a national leader in the garden-based learning movement, Green Our Planet’s program is one of the fastest growing school garden programs in the United States.
 It now runs the largest school garden program in America.

-Number of Students Impacted:
+Number of Students Impacted

 More than 80,000 students attend schools with Green Our Planet gardens.

-Green Our Planet with partner Three Square received an American Honda Foundation grant in February, 2014 (chosen from 400 applicants) to create the first Pre-K-5 garden curriculum for STEM (science, technology, engineering and math) education in Nevada.
+Green Our Planet, with partner Three Square, was chosen from 400 applicants to receive an American Honda Foundation grant in February, 2014.
+With this grant, Green Our Planet created the first Pre-K-5 garden curriculum for STEAM (science, technology, engineering, art, and math) education in Nevada.
 The curriculum—designed by teachers for teachers—is aligned to Nevada State and Next Generation Science Standards and is now being taught in all elementary schools with outdoor garden classrooms.
 In late 2015, the curriculum was revised after incorporating teacher feedback during the first year.
-It is now in its 2nd edition and was expanded to Pre-K.
+It is now in its 2nd edition and was expanded to include Pre-K.

-Partnership with Desert Oasis to Create Curriculum for Special Needs Students:
+Partnership with Desert Oasis to Create Curriculum for Special Needs Students

-Green Our Planet has created the largest Chef-to-School Program in the Unites States, with professional chefs from over 60 different restaurants volunteering to provide cooking demonstrations for students using vegetables from their school gardens.
+Green Our Planet has created the largest Chef to School Program in the Unites States, with professional chefs from over 60 different restaurants volunteering to provide cooking demonstrations for students using vegetables from their school gardens.

-Farmers Markets /“Farmpreneur Program”:
+Farmers Markets /Farmpreneur Program

-Green Our Planet launched the first farmers market at an elementary school in Nevada at John S. Park ES in November 2013.
-In the fall of 2014, Green Our Planet created the “Farmpreneur Program,” which teaches fifth grade students how to create and run their own farmers markets.
-Since the program’s launch, more than 80 CCSD schools have organized over 400 student-run farmers markets at their schools.
+Green Our Planet launched the first farmers market at an elementary school in Nevada at John S. Park Elementary School in November 2013.
+In the fall of 2014, Green Our Planet created the Farmpreneur Program, which teaches fifth-grade students how to create and run their own farmers markets.
+Since the program’s launch, more than 80 Las Vegas schools have organized over 400 student-run farmers markets for their schools.
 During the 2016-2017 school year, Green Our Planet helped organize more than 200 student-run farmers markets.

-First School Garden Conference:
+First School Garden Conference

-Green Our Planet hosted Las Vegas’ first school garden conference on March 20, 2014.
+Green Our Planet hosted Las Vegas’s first school garden conference on March 20, 2014.
 Now in its fifth year, the conference attracts more than 400 teachers and principals who share best practices from across the CCSD.

-Corporate Partners for Schools:
+Corporate Partners for Schools

-First Summer Garden Program:
+First Summer Garden Program

-First School Garden Impact Survey:
+First School Garden Impact Survey

-In partnership with the University of Nevada Cooperative Extension, the Regenerative Education Cooperative (REC), Whole Foods and the KJS Foundation, Green Our Planet helped fund and organize teacher training workshops that to date have trained more than 800 CCSD teachers in how to teach STEAM standards in an Outdoor Garden Classroom.
+In partnership with the University of Nevada Cooperative Extension (UNCE), the Regenerative Education Cooperative (REC), Whole Foods and the KJS Foundation, Green Our Planet helped fund and organize teacher training workshops that have trained more than 800 CCSD teachers to teach STEAM standards in their school gardens.

-Water Conservation at Schools:
+Water Conservation at Schools